PP Arnold is a Legend! Since she became London’s First Lady of Soul back in the 60’s, she is still going strong!

 Bring it on!
 New Solo Album, Autobiography, Tour of Australia and New Zealand and so much more

-She will also be touring her first Solo Tour of Australia and New Zealand this Spring, backed by Tim Rogers the front man for the rock band You Am I with Davey Lane and Rusty Hopkinson also members of the band.
+Having toured in Australia as featured vocalist in Roger Waters band in 2002 and 2008, PP undertook her own first concert tour of Australia in May 2018.
+PP Arnold's first ever Solo Tour of Australia and New Zealand backed by Tim Rogers the front man for the rock band You Am I with Davey Lane and Rusty Hopkinson also members of the band.
 James Black and vocalist Talei Wolfgramm also join this line-up of Australia’s finest.
+The tour had a huge success!
+The promoters didn't wait long and booked PP Arnold second tour to Australia.

 PP Arnold is a real Soul Survivor, still going strong!